Armotik/NaurelliaModeration/README.md

 - Main Menu GUI (Access to all the other GUIS)
 - Report GUI (Get the player's information and the reason of the report and be able to treat it)
 - Reports GUI (Get all the reports, click on one to open the Report GUI)
-- Infractions GUI (Apply a predefine sanction to a player)
+- Sanctions GUI (Apply a predefine sanction to a player)
+- Infractions GUI (Get all the infractions of a player)

 ---